stephenjohnston/clj-sked/README.md

     user> (def mypromise (insert-job sked {:name "foo"  ; schedule the job to fire in 3 seconds :fire-time (+ 3000 (System/currentTimeMillis))
                                            :job-fn compute-answer}))
-    "starting scheduler"
     #'user/mypromise
-    user> @mypromise ; wait for the job to fire and display the result "*** firing and removing job for" "foo"
+    user> @mypromise ; wait for the job to fire and display the result 42
-    42
 ```
 ## License